 There are social signs of alcoholism that you can look for as a counselor.
-People who are dealing with alcoholism can end up with ruined friendships, family relationships, or disconnections with romantic partners.
+People dealing with alcoholism can end up with ruined friendships, family relationships, or disconnections with romantic partners.
 They may do so intentionally or unintentionally, depending upon how much control they have over their addiction.

-When you’re sitting down with someone who is dealing with alcoholism versus drug abuse, you’ll find that they might appear put together.
+When you’re sitting down with someone dealing with alcoholism versus drug abuse, you’ll find that they might appear put together.
 They might speak clearly and intelligently.
-Alcohol addiction is maintainable for some people in that they could keep their job or stay out of trouble with the law while things slowly crumble.
+Alcohol addiction is maintainable for some people because they could keep their job or stay out of trouble with the law while things slowly crumble.

-If they constantly fight with their partner, have struggled with raising their children, or fight with their close family members, ask about their alcohol consumption.
-Many people might not realize that they’re unable to enjoy life or have fun without drinking or being drunk.
+If they constantly fight with their partner, have struggled to raise their children, or fight with their close family members, ask about their alcohol consumption.
+Many people might not realize that they cannot enjoy life or have fun without drinking or being drunk.
 If they can’t go to a gathering or support a friend without being drunk, there may be dealing with addiction.

 3. Emotional Signs